MortySn/ANMF/README.md

 # Update
-If you need the core code under reasonable request, please contact 220174323@seu.edu.cn
+update
 # ANMF
-This is our implementation for the paper“Additional Neural Matrix Factorization model for Computational drug repositioning.
+This is our dataset for the paper“Additional Neural Matrix Factorization model for Computational drug repositioning.
 BMC Bioinformatics ”
 #Author
 Xin-Xing Yang Southeast University Email:220174323@seu.edu.cn